 She finally stood up and ran at the other side of the corridor, leaving Cyclonus lifeless on the floor.

-After long minutes, the Decepticon Air Commander managed to reclaim the command of his processor and stood up, but had to lean heavily against the wall.
+After long minutes, the Decepticon Air Commander managed to reclaim the command of his processor and rose to his feet, but had to lean heavily against the wall.
 Slowly, anger took over him as he realized he had been dominated by a femme.
-An Earthling femme, to be precise, which was even worse than a Cybertronian femme!
+An earthling femme, to be precise, which was even worse than a Cybertronian femme!

 "Next time you come and see me to play this little farce with me, Nightbird, I swear you will be nothing but scrapped metal," he swore.

-The shuttle former spun around on his thrusters and stared at his commander with a miserable look.
+The air commander spun around on his thrusters and stared at his commander with a miserable look.

 "Lord Galvatron… I…"